Caring For Your Counters

 Avoid using Windex, vinegar, or bleach products to clean your counters.

 Set potentially wet containers onto a shelf away from the countertops.
-Things like olive oil containers can leak and cause discoloration on the counter.
+Things like olive oil or butter containers can leak and cause discoloration on the counter.

 Don’t stress out.
 If your countertops are damaged, odds are it’s a pretty simple fix.